 Miss Watson is our special needs co-ordinator and receives regular training to update her knowledge.

 You can contact Miss Watson by leaving a message with the staff in the office and she will phone or email you

-Mrs Melinda Bethell is the nominated SEN governor.
+Mrs Helen Forbes is the nominated SEN governor.
 She meets at least half termly with Miss Watson and they attend termly training together.

-14.4% (latest Government statistics from January 2017), and are supported appropriately to ensure progress is made.
+Currently (Autumn 2018), 10.0% of children at Lancaster Lane have SEND, compared to a Lancashire schools average of 12.9% and a National Average of 14.2% (latest Government statistics from August 2018), and are supported appropriately to ensure progress is made.
 Progress is tracked termly through Pupil Progress Meetings and weekly through IPP evaluations.
+1.9% of children with SEND at Lancaster Lane have an Education Heath Care Plan (EHCP), compared to a Lancashire Average of 3.0% and a National average of 2.8%.
 Children with SEND are supported through a combination of teacher, teaching assistant and specialist teacher input.

-Further details can be found in the school’s SEN policy; please ask Miss Watson who will provide you with details.
+Further details can be found in the school’s SEND policy; please ask Miss Watson who will provide you with details.